gyuujiru1212112/real-time-chat-app/README.md

 ## Contributions by each team member:
 - **Kayleigh McNeil**:
 - **Yiduo Jing**:
-  - Rocket application & client setup
+  - Developed the initial client setup.
-  - CLI commands for
+  - Designed the CLI utility with rustyline for user interaction.
-  - API endpoints for
-  - Report
+  - Implemented CLI commands for features such as signup, login, logout, listing all users, checking user status, initiating/resuming private chats, creating chat rooms, listing all recipients, and listing all chat rooms.
+  - Built API endpoints to support functionalities like listing users, initiating/resuming private chats, creating chat rooms, and retrieving chat room or recipient lists.
+  - Contributed to the project report.

 ## Lessons learned and concluding remarks: Write about any lessons the team has learned throughout the project and concluding remarks, if any.